kvshi/watch/README.md

 Check resource usage | Notify when some of server resource usage reached specified threshold Wait for SQL error | Notify if some query has failed.
 It is based on sql monitor, but a trigger on servererror is much better.
 Ping target | Notify if ping to the target has failed.

+All functions were tested on Oracle 11.2 & 12.1 (single instance mode).

 ### Making your own view
 There is two ways to add your code to the app: